romilly/start-apl/manuscript/Background.md

 of Bernard's book or buy a
 [print-on-demand version on Amazon](http://www.amazon.co.uk/Mastering-Dyalog-APL-Complete-Introduction/dp/0956463800/ref=sr_1_1?ie=UTF8&qid=1387290291&sr=8-1&keywords=mastering+dyalog)

-## Another approach

-You can also learn APL by experiment!

-Just hover your mouse over a symbol on the RIDE.
-The RIDE will tell you the symbol's name and its purpose, and give simple examples of its use.

-Try executing the examples and then try different data.
-You'll soon discover a lot about APL's capabilities.

-Don't worry while you're experimenting.
-If you make a mistake you won't break anything :)

 The next chapter will give you a first taste of the language and its development environment.